Justsenger/ExHyperV/README.md

 > [!NOTE]
 > Hyper-V is a high-performance virtual machine manager (Hypervisor) based on Type-1 architecture.

-When you enable the Hyper-V feature, the host system becomes a privileged virtual machine belonging to the root partition.
-The created virtual machines belong to child partitions; they are isolated from each other and cannot perceive each other's existence.
+When you enable the Hyper-V feature, the host system becomes a privileged virtual machine belonging to the Root Partition.
+The created virtual machines belong to Child Partitions; they are isolated from each other and cannot perceive each other's existence.

-Virtualization technologies belonging to the Type-1 architecture include Hyper-V, Proxmox (KVM), VMware ESXi (VMkernel), Xen, etc., with performance utilization rates generally above 98%.
+Virtualization technologies belonging to the Type-1 architecture include: Hyper-V, Proxmox (KVM), VMware ESXi (VMkernel), Xen, etc., with performance utilization rates generally above 98%.

-Virtualization technologies belonging to the Type-2 architecture include VMware Workstation, Oracle VirtualBox, Parallels Desktop, etc., with performance utilization rates around 90%~95%.
+Virtualization technologies belonging to the Type-2 architecture include: VMware Workstation, Oracle VirtualBox, Parallels Desktop, etc., with performance utilization rates around 90%~95%.

-Based on these facts, you can view virtual machines as isolated small rooms where you can run potentially threatening programs, test system functions, multi-box games, or other uses without worrying about messing up the host system (Except in cases where FLR is not supported in PCIe passthrough, where a VM restart might restart the host, or viruses with lateral movement capabilities—please pay attention to network security).
+Based on these facts, you can view virtual machines as isolated small rooms where you can run potentially threatening programs, test system functions, multi-box games, or other uses without worrying about messing up the host system (Except in cases where FLR is not supported in PCIe Passthrough, where a VM restart might restart the host, or viruses with lateral movement capabilities—please pay attention to network security).

 You can enable/disable Hyper-V via the Control Panel or a simple Powershell command (requires Pro or Server edition).
 After confirming with Y and rebooting, processes like vmms.exe, vmcompute.exe, and vmmem will run continuously in the background, and the Hyper-V Manager icon will appear in the Start menu.
 ```